30 Day Gratitude Challenge for 2023: Are You Up for It?

 An excuse for goodies?
 Why not?!

-Bake a treat in your home and make extras for a neighbor, friend, or family member.
+Bake (or buy) a treat and make extras for a neighbor, friend, or family member.
 Drop some off and feel the love!

 Day 6: Try a gratitude meditation